For Grandparents, Family & Friends

 Receiving a diagnosis of Prader-Willi syndrome is very stressful and families can experience feelings similar to the common stages of grief: shock and denial, anger, depression, dialogue/ bargaining and acceptance.
 This starts with a loss of the imagined excitement and joy after the birth of a baby, the loss of dreams held for the child and imagined family future, and continues with the loss of normalcy others appear to enjoy.
 New developmental phases and circumstances may trigger experiences of loss, sadness, denial or anger at any time in the future.
 The continued support of grandparents, close family and friends is hugely beneficial to the health and welfare of the family.

-Grandparents may also need support to recognise and take the time to come to terms with their own feelings about having a grandchild diagnosed with PWS, as initially they may very focused on supporting their son or daughter.
+Grandparents may also need support to recognise and take the time to come to terms with their own feelings about having a grandchild diagnosed with PWS, as initially they may be very focused on supporting their son or daughter.

 One of the best ways to support a family is to try to understand as much as possible about the syndrome.
 Part of the challenge for parents is explaining this rare syndrome to others, so it can be helpful if family and close friends ask questions and learn as much as they can.